bensalem14/Algerian-Traditional-Foods-Database/README.md

 # Algerian-Traditional-Foods-Database
-a small Algerian database for some of the local traditional dishes,sweets,starters and drinks specificly from Blida. the database is intended for web apps featuring traditional Algerian foods with there ingredients ,ratings , steps , nutritional value .
+A small Algerian database for some of the local traditional dishes,sweets,starters and drinks specificly from Blida. the database is intended for web apps featuring traditional Algerian foods with there ingredients ,ratings , steps , nutritional value .

 ## Tables